Abrar-Chowdhury-SWE/Abrar-Chowdhury-SWE/README.md

    🚗I like to enjoy the small things in life and one of my favorite hobbies is just going on drives and enjoying the ride <br>
      (no, I'm not a car guy by any means). <br> <br>

-   🎲Fun Fact: I've memorized the Checkers game pattern needed to win every single game that you start with! <br>
+   🎲Fun Fact: I've memorized the Checkers game pattern needed to win every single game that you start with! <br> <br>

-   👀 Searching For: CS-related internship opportunities for summer 2024
+   👀 Searching For CS-related internship opportunities for summer 2024!